Hafsa993/KnowHouseApp/README.md

   Connect your iOS device via USB or connect your chosen Simulator correctly.

-  For more help see offitial Flutter Guide:
+  For more help see official Flutter Guide:
     [Official Instructions for Installation](https://docs.flutter.dev/get-started/install)

   choose: MacOs -> iOS